-Line Manager: Head of Function
+Line manager: Head of Function

-Responsible for: Direct Line Management: Regulatory Analysts
+Responsible for: Direct line management: Regulatory Analysts

-Terms and Conditions:
+Terms and conditions:

 Contract: Permanent.
-Flexible working arrangements will be considered, including part-time working
+Full time.
+Flexible working arrangements will be considered.

-Hours: 37 hours per week
+Hours: 37 hours per week.

-Salary: £57,306 to £68,698 per annum (2021 figure, under review)
+Salary: £59,312 to £71,102 per annum.

-Pension: Northern Ireland Civil Service (NICS) pension arrangements
+Pension: Northern Ireland Civil Service (NICS) pension arrangements.

-Holidays: 25 days per annum (rising to 30 days after 2 years), and an additional

-12 public and privilege days
+Holidays: 25 days per annum (rising to 30 days after two years), and an additional 12 public and privilege days.

-The Utility Regulator may create a reserve list from this competition in order to fill any additional suitable similar Manager roles.
+The Utility Regulator may create a reserve list from this competition in order to fill any additional suitable similar manager roles.

-Role Purpose:
+Role purpose:

-The scope and volume of the Utility Regulator work continues to expand significantly as it looks to support the targets and aims within the Climate Change (Northern Ireland) Act 2022, and the Department for the Economy's Energy Strategy and the Department for Infrastructure's Long Term Water Strategy.
+The scope and volume of the Utility Regulator's work continues to expand significantly as it looks to support the targets and aims within the Climate Change (Northern Ireland) Act 2022, and the Department for the Economy's Energy Strategy and the Department for Infrastructure's Long Term Water Strategy.

-This is an exciting time to be working in the Utility Regulator, as we look to support the move to net-zero, whilst providing a stable investment environment, develop energy markets and improving consumer protection.
+This is an exciting time to work in the Utility Regulator, as we look to support the move to net-zero, whilst providing a stable investment environment, developing energy markets and improving consumer protection.

-As a Retail Market Monitoring and Analysis Manager within the Utility Regulator, you will be responsible for, and proactively manage a team of analysts.
-Your role will be to monitor and analysis the energy retail markets in Northern Ireland to ensure they are working fairly for consumers.
+As a Regulatory Manager within the Utility Regulator, you will be responsible for, and proactively manage a team of analysts.
+Your role will be to analyse and provide regulatory policy advice on electricity, gas, and water.
+The Utility Regulator plays a central role in these markets to: